Everyone in your company wants to get something different out of content creation.

 As people enter the Procurement step in the path to purchase, they’re referring back to all the experiences they’ve had with you up until that point.
 Obviously, this is the right time to ask for the sale, and it’s when paid media with a direct response strategy can be very effective.
 If your content has done its job, you’re going to have a much better chance of closing.

 Entertaining content can come back into play during the Loyalty step.
 Your customers will be most likely to share content they think their friends and followers will find interesting.
 They’ll also appreciate the opportunity to share educational content that makes them look smart and helpful.
-The goal should be reminding customers why they did business with you in the first place.
-You want them to be thinking “people like me do business with companies like this.”
+The goal should be to remind customers why they did business with you in the first place.
+You want them to be thinking, “People like me do business with companies like this.”

 Speaking of goals … every piece of content you create should have one.

-That’s why everything you develop should include a call to action (CTA).
-It doesn’t have to be “Buy Now!”
-Instead, it should be defined by where your prospects are on the path to purchase, helping them move toward Procurement and Loyalty.
+That’s why everything you develop should include a call-to-action (CTA).
+It doesn’t always have to be “Shop now.”
+Instead, it should always be defined by where your prospects are on the path to purchase, helping them move toward Procurement and Loyalty.

 Content marketing can be powerful.
-Yet, without a strategy, it could end up being a waste of time and resources.
+Yet, without a strategy or clear goal, it could end up being a waste of time and resources.
 That’s why you see so many companies with abandoned blogs, empty online newsrooms, and dormant social channels.
 They give up.